Backyard Camping: A Magical Adventure for Kids

 A small lantern or string lights for cozy vibes

-Stack sticks in a circle with red/orange tissue paper inside
+Stack sticks in a circle with red or orange tissue paper inside

 Use a battery light under clear plastic for a glowing effect